Kaezel/e-Library/README.md

 You can get:
 1. Your mongodb uri from your database (website/compass)
 2. Your google client id/secret from your google dev api & services credentials

+Then type on terminal(make sure the direction is correct) "npm run start"